 Heartbreak is an opportunity to transmute not just our suffering but everyones’ suffering.
 But we have to become aware of how our heartbreak is affecting us first before we can take steps to heal.

 Awareness is power.
-You might have lived with heartbreak for many decades and never understood it’s impact on our life until now.
-When you discover the costs to hanging on to these heartbreak stories you can quickly start to make the adjustments and start to gain control of your emotions and your life.
+You might have lived with heartbreak for many decades and never understood its impact on our life until now.
+When you discover the costs to hanging on to these heartbreak stories you can quickly start to make the adjustments and gain control of your emotions and your life.

 Heartbreak is part of the human experience

 From the time, we are born to the time we die we have experiences, disappointments, traumas that add to the underlying theme of heartbreak.
-A parent forgets to pick you up at school, your goldfish dies, your friends exclude you from playing, to the death of a loved one, betrayal and abandonment of a lover and finally a romantic break up or divorce.
+A parent forgets to pick you up at school, your goldfish dies, your friends exclude you from playing.
+All the way to more life altering events like the death of a loved one, betrayal and abandonment of a lover and finally a romantic break up or divorce.

-These life experiences can’t be avoided but they can be managed and overcome more quickly than you think when you choose to let go and do the work to manage your recovery.
-And to get back to your happy fulfilled self, we must first understand how much your heartbreak is actually costing with the 7 costs of heartbreak.
+These life experiences can’t be avoided but they can be managed.
+You can work towards moving through the emotion more quickly.
+Choose to let go and do the work to manage your recovery.
+And then you can get back to your happy fulfilled self.
+First we must understand how much your heartbreak is actually costing with the 7 costs of heartbreak.